 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 The tumor’s Clinical Group describes whether it can be removed by surgery.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 The Clinical Group is based on whether a surgeon can remove the tumor.
 The Intergroup Rhabdomyosarcoma Studies (IRS) designed the following grouping and staging guidelines: